Undergraduate Teaching Assistant Experience 1970

 • Any additional requirements as per faculty supervisor

-Completing PSY 1907 - Paper Format and Guidelines
+Completing PSY 1970 - Paper Format and Guidelines

 How will you know if your paper is acceptable?
 Once you turn in your paper at both the mid-term and end-of-term, you will be notified through your Pitt email address if the paper is unacceptable and comments on how it needs to be improved.
 If you do not receive an email, the paper was acceptable.
 If papers are not completed to standards, you will be asked to REDO the paper or receive an “NC” (no credit) for your PSY 1970 credits.
+Any AI generated materials will automatically receive a 0 on the assignment and a NC for the class.

 The following are a few important guidelines to help you construct your papers: